brainsatplay/brainsatplay/docs/docs/getting-started/02-create-an-applet.md

 ### Edit Applet Metadata
 Give your applet a name by editing the settings object in the `settings.js` file.
 This information edits what appears on the thumbnail.

-To add an image, place an image under `/src/assets/features` and edit the top import line at the top of the file to point to the correct location:
+To add an image, place an image within your applet directory and edit the top import line at the top of the file to point to the correct location:

 ```js